 Resume formatting tips

 - Length: Think that submitting a 10 page resume will impress recruiters?
-Unfortunately it won’t… Even if you’ve got tons of experience to brag about, recruiters don’t have time to read essays, so keep it brief – around 2 pages is the sweet spot.
+Unfortunately it won’t… Even if you’ve got tons of experience to brag about, recruiters don’t have time to read essays, so keep it brief – around 2 pages is the sweet spot – you can even reduce to one page, if you don’t have much experience.

 - Font and text: Simplicity a pleasant reading experience are crucial if you want to highlight your most valuable skills to recruiters.
 Use a clear font (avoid fancy ones) and break up the text in your resume with bullet points to ensure information can be easily consumed.